 After-School and Summer Enrichment Programs

 Hewitt After School offers specialty classes for students in kindergarten through grade 8.
 We carefully design each class to enrich students’ overall experiences in the performing arts, STEM, academics, and physical education.
 We offer classes on a semester basis, allowing lower and middle school students to immerse themselves deeply in experiential learning around their personal interests.
-Classes include Art Show, Chess, Broadway Stars, Mandarin, Guitar, Prima Ballet, STEM Stars, Multi-Sports, and Making Movies.
+Classes include Art Show, Chess, Broadway Stars, Cooking in Spanish, Treblemakers Choir, Prima Ballet, STEM Stars, Multi-Sports, and Making Movies.
 Students also have the option to sign up for Hewitt Club, where they can do homework, play games, create arts and crafts projects, or enjoy a good book.

 Hewitt Summer Camp is a dynamic extension of our academic schedule.
 Campers join us for exciting week-long pursuits in STEM, personal finance, culinary science, tennis, creative writing, and the performing arts.
 Our programs feature hands-on learning, themed workshops, field trips, and the opportunity to learn from current Hewitt faculty as well as fantastic instructors from across New York City.
 Students participating in Hewitt Summer Camp build meaningful relationships with other campers, make new friends from different grades, and explore new areas of interest.

-Hewitt’s lower school service learning program brings the school and local community together in partnership to share resources, meet real community needs, and educate our young girls to become the change agents of tomorrow.
-Service learning projects are developed in concert with our lower school curriculum and give students the opportunity to investigate issues and areas of interest that are personally meaningful to them.
+Hewitt’s lower school service learning and sustainability programs bring the School and local community together in partnership to share resources, meet real community needs, and educate our students to become the game changers of tomorrow.
+Service learning and sustainability projects give students the opportunity to investigate areas of interest that are meaningful to them as well as issues that align with Hewitt’s mission.

 This June, a group of Hewitt high schoolers traveled to Costa Rica for meaningful real world and experiential learning.
 Students kayaked through a mangrove forest, visited a sustainable cacao and coffee farm, ziplined through a tropical rainforest, and observed Costa Rica's incredible biodiversity and tropical ecosystems.